 Where to Put Your Bird Bath

-No two backyards are the same, and it can be difficult to decide where the best place to put a bird bath may be.
+No two yards, landscapes, or gardens are the same, and it can be difficult to decide where the best place to put a bird bath may be.
 By considering different factors, birders can evaluate their yard's layout and local birds' needs to choose the ideal placement.

 - Size: The size and weight of the bath are critical when choosing placement.
 A heavy concrete bird bath will be difficult to move and could damage delicate plants or sink into soft soil.
 A smaller, lighter bath, on the other hand, needs shelter from strong winds that may cause tips.

-- Water Source: The closer a bath is to a hose or spigot, the easier it will be to keep clean, fresh and full.
-If the bath has to be further away from a water source, be sure any hoses are long enough and that pitchers are easily accessible for refilling the basin.
+- Water Source: The closer a bath is to a hose or spigot, the easier it will be to keep clean, fresh, and full.
+If the bath must be further away from a water source, be sure any hoses are long enough to reach and pitchers or buckets are easily accessible for refilling the basin.

 - Windows: While a bird bath close to a window will be easy to see, splashes on the glass can quickly leave a dirty residue that can be aggravating to keep clean.
 If the bath is too close to a window, birds are also at greater risk for dangerous collisions.
 Ideally, place a bath several feet away from any windows so birds have adequate room to maneuver but the bath is still easily visible for convenient watching.